k-hop Graph Neural Networks: Conclusion

 \section{Conclusion}

-In this paper, we analyzed the expressive power of GNNs, showing that a wide class of GNN architectures cannot identify fundamental properties of graphs such as triangle-freeness and bipartiteness.
-To account for that, we proposed a generalization of GNNs, so-called $k$-hop GNNs, which update a node's representation by aggregating information not only from its direct neighbors, but from its $k$-hop neighborhood.
-This new model is strictly stronger then GNNs in terms of distinguishing non-isomorphic graphs and is capable of identifying graph properties that are not captured by standard GNNs.
-We evaluated the proposed model on standard node classification and graph classification datasets.
-The empirical results validated our theoretical findings since the proposed model achieved performance better or comparable to standard GNNs and to state-of-the-art algorithms.
+In this paper, we analyzed the expressive power of GNNs, showing that a wide class of GNN architectures cannot identify fundamental properties of graphs.
+We also proposed the $k$-hop GNN model which aggregates information from the nodes' $k$-hop neighborhoods, and is capable of identifying graph properties that are not captured by standard GNNs.
+We evaluated the proposed model on node and graph classification datasets, where it achieved results competitive with state-of-the-art algorithms.